chof64/chof64/README.md

 ## About me...
 I am Chad, and I am from the Philippines🇵🇭.
-I am a freshmen, taking BS Computer Science.
-On my free time, I like to learn by creating projects with Python and Next.js.
+I am a freshman, taking BS in Computer Science.
+In my free time, I like to learn by creating projects with Python and Next.js.